 Drew University’s Community Education Audit (CEA) program provides adults and other community members the opportunity to sit in on undergraduate courses at a substantially reduced fee.
-The cost is $295 for auditing regular undergraduate classes and $395 for ESL classes.
+For Fall 2013 the cost is $295 for auditing regular undergraduate classes and $395 for English as a Second Language (ESL) classes.

 Drew’s College of Liberal Arts has the primary responsibility of educating its undergraduate students, thus some classes, such as the more hands-on studio art, writing, and computer science classes, are not appropriate for auditors.
 However, there are plenty of other courses to pick and choose from!
 Please refer to the link listed below for dates and times of class meetings this term.

-Please Note: All applications and course approvals are coordinated through the Caspersen School of Graduate Studies’ (CSGS) Admissions Office.
+Please Note: All applications and course approvals are coordinated through the CLA Dean’s Office.
 It is our responsibility to determine space availability, contact professors to obtain their permission for an auditor placement, and register students on a first-come/first-serve basis.
 Courses are subject to change/cancellation without prior notice.

 Who Can Participate